UT-Austin-RPL/Coopernaut/template.md

 <div width="1000"><p>
 <table border="0" cellspacing="10" cellpadding="0" align="center">
 <tbody><tr><td><left>
 Optical sensors and learning algorithms for autonomous vehicles have dramatically advanced in the past few years.
 Nonetheless, the reliability of today's autonomous vehicles is hindered by the limited line-of-sight sensing capability and the brittleness of data-driven methods in handling extreme situations.
-With recent developments of telecommunication technologies, cooperative perception with vehicle-to-vehicle communications has become a promising paradigm to enhance autonomous driving under dangerous or emergent situations.
+With recent developments of telecommunication technologies, cooperative perception with vehicle-to-vehicle communications has become a promising paradigm to enhance autonomous driving in dangerous or emergency situations.
+We introduce COOPERNAUT, an end-to-end learning model that uses cross-vehicle perception for vision-based cooperative driving.
+Our model encodes LiDAR information into compact point-based representations that can be transmitted as messages between vehicles via realistic wireless channels.
+To evaluate our model, we develop AutoCastSim, a network-augmented driving simulation framework with example accident-prone scenarios.
+Our experiments on AutoCastSim suggest that our cooperative perception driving models lead to a 40% improvement in average success rate over egocentric driving models in these challenging driving situations and a 5 times smaller bandwidth requirement than prior work V2VNet.
 </left></td></tr></tbody></table>